Department of Pediatrics

 Content

-Block 7 is our “Holiday Block” and is split into two two-week sections.
-Fellows are scheduled on service with call for one half of the block, with the remaining two weeks service and call free for vacation or travel to visit family.
-Fellows submit requests for which half of this block they would prefer to have vacation to be accommodated as best as possible by the scheduling committee.
+Our "Holiday Block" and is split into two two-week halves.
+Fellows are scheduled on service with call for one-half of the block, with the remaining two weeks for off-service/call-free scholarship or to submit vacation.
+Fellows submit requests for which half of this block they would prefer to be on-service to be accommodated as best as possible by the scheduling committee.

 Heading